Otherworld Isekai Service

 "No joke, buddy.
 Just tell me your story, and I'll decide if it's worth doing."
 The roar of the engine in the background got even louder, like it was being revved up in excitement.

 Mark was met with about a minute of silence.
-During that, he could help but chuckle at how serious the person on the line was acting.
+During that, he couldn’t help but chuckle at how serious the person on the line was acting.

 "Points for creativity, I guess.
 I should probably hang up now."